sholly/openshift-java-demo/README.md

 Once we've verified the app works locally in Docker, it's time to run the app on openshift.

-Tag the image, and push it to Dockerhub or another image repository such as quay.io:
+Tag the image, and push it to Dockerhub or another image repository such as quay.io.
+This image will be used in later steps to deploy the application.

 `docker tag openshift-java-demo:latest docker.io/sholly/openshift-java-demo:latest  && docker push docker.io/sholly/openshift-java-demo:latest`

 ##Deploy the application using new-app/s2i on source code
-Make the project:
+Create a new project:

 `oc new-project java-demo-s2i`